Before I write another word, I need to make a confession. I have said before that I am obese. 300+ pounds at the moment.

 There is a relationship between the use of sugar alcohols as sweeteners and Fibromyalgia.
 And to me, it’s not worth the risk.

 Someone, somewhere, at some point, decided to be a marketing genius.
 I

-can almost see it: it’s 1988, and some ad exec with a ponytail and a receding hairline, donning a fluorescent pink cropped t-shirt under his two piece white suit à la Don Johnson, in a meeting with the higher ups who are trying to make more money, more money and even more money.
+can almost see it: it’s 1988, and some ad exec with a ponytail and a receding hairline, donning a fluorescent pink cropped t-shirt under his two pieces white suite à la Don Johnson, in a meeting with the higher-ups who are trying to make more money, more money and even more money.

 Ricardo: “Dude!
 I know!
 Let’s make water, but without calories!”

 Ricardo: “Dudes!
 We could put some chemicals in the water to make it taste nothing like water, and still call it water so people will think it’s healthy!”

 And just like that, calorie-free flavored water was invented.
 Let’s pause and think about this for a second.
 It’s water, therefore it has no calorie.
 I get that. it’s also sweet and tastes nothing like water.